Flamingo Route Cycle Route | Münsterland Cycle Tour

 Flamingo Route

-Flamingos in Germany - At first glance, the name of this eventful cycle tour seems strange, but at the latest in the Zwillbrocker Venn you will understand the naming.
-It really does exist in the Münsterland, the northernmost flamingo breeding colony in Europe.
-The best time to observe these fascinating birds is from March to July, and even into September if breeding is successful.
+Flamingos in Germany - at first glance the name of this eventful cycle tour seems strange, but at the latest in the Zwillbrocker Venn you will understand the naming.
+Yes, it really does exist in the Münsterland: the northernmost flamingo breeding colony in Europe.
+The best time for observing these fascinating birds is from March to July, if breeding is successful even into September.
 They spend the winter on the Ijsselmeer and in the Rhine delta.
-The more than 50 flamingos in the Zwillbrocker Venn make the cycle tour on the Flamingo Route an extraordinary experience, but not only the flamingos are a highlight, each of the numerous natural areas along the route has its own special features.
-Experience the dreamlike landscapes of the regions with all their unique facets and enjoy the tranquillity of untouched nature.
+The more than 50 flamingos in the Zwillbrocker Venn make the cycle tour along the Flamingo Route an extraordinary experience.
+But the pink birds are not the only highlight.
+Each of the numerous natural areas along the route has its own special features.
+Experience the dreamy landscapes of the regions with all their unique facets and enjoy the tranquillity in the untouched nature.

 On the trail of the flamingos

 The Flamingo Route unites them all: the most beautiful and impressive natural areas of the German-Dutch border region between Enschede and Borken.
 On 450 signposted kilometres you will experience a refreshing, adventurous and at the same time exotic and mysterious tour by bike.
-Many unique moors and heaths await you, but also tranquil villages and lively towns.
-The circular tour is a true experience, due to the incredible diversity of the natural areas and the numerous sights along the route.
+Many unique moors and heaths await you, but also tranquil villages and lively towns with wonderful buildings such as Castle Ahaus or Castle Gemen.
+The circular tour is a true experience due to the incredible diversity of natural areas and the numerous sights along the way.
 Many of the protected areas are home to very special plants and animals.
 Besides flamingos, blue moor frogs and rare plants such as the beautiful marsh gentian can be found here, for example.
 We have compiled some of the most amazing nature reserves for you here.

 The most beautiful nature experiences